 - Derrickman to sound the pumps and check the pop-offs, etc.

-- Driller to change over to a second pump or pump combination and double-check the pressures.
+- The driller is to change to a second pump or pump combination and double-check the pressures.

 - Checking against previous SCR figures is unlikely to be of help as the circulating pressures involved are often too low to be of value.

-- If an MWD tool is in the drill string, check to see if it is still pulsing OK (lack of a pulse could indicate a pipe washout has taken place above the tool).
+- If an MWD tool is in the drill string, check to see if it is still pulsing OK (lack of a pulse could indicate a pipe washout has occurred above the tool).

 - If unable to establish any problems with the surface equipment, then consider carrying out a pump test as detailed in section 3.2.2 below.